The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: Comparison with optimised numerical QP magnetic fields

 Based on the similarity with magnetic mirrors, we can explain the appearance of narrow pinch points, high mirror ratios, and double wells through the surface equations.
 As it turns out, magnetic mirrors with narrow pinch points can more readily bend around (as is necessary to form a toroidal surface) and generate a non-zero rotational transform.
 This claim is justified in appendix \ref{apdx: perturbations to surfs of rev}, where we perturb surfaces of revolution through the surface equations, form an eigenvalue problem (given periodic boundary conditions), and show that the density of eigenvalues increases given a narrow pinch point.

 In addition to this mathematical argument, we can understand physically why narrow pinch points assist in having non-zero rotational transform.
 The field lines are geodesics, which are paths of inertial motion on the surface.
 Akin to a ballerina pulling their arms in to spin faster, a narrower pinch point will assist the geodesic field lines `spinning around' the surface, generating a rotational transform.
+To consider an explicit example, consider a surface of revolution $\boldsymbol{r}(\phi,x)=(x,y(x)\text{cos}(\phi),y(x)\text{sin}(\phi)$).
+The geodesics are given by the solutions to

+for some constant J, which is the angular momentum here.
+One can see that for smaller $y$ at constant $J$, $\dot{\phi}$ has to be larger.
 This physical interpretation does not extend to explaining why narrower pinch points also assist in the surface being able to `bend around'.